CHTC/Events/2026-06-09-throughput-computing-week.md

     Tuesday, June 9 through Friday, June 12, 2026.

-    Attendees of previous Throughput Computing Weeks should note that this means HTC26 will be four full days.
+    Please take note that in 2026 HTC will be four full days, starting on a Tuesday.

     ### Registration

-    Registration is not yet open for this event, but will be required for both In-Person and Remote Attendance.
+    Registration will open in January 2026 and will be required for both In-Person and Remote Attendance.
 Registration for in-person attendance will cost $125 per day; there is no fee for registration for virtual attendance.

-    Expect registration to open in early 2026!

     ### Website